 The Norman Lockyer Observatory is both a historical observatory and home to an active amateur astronomical society.
 It is a centre for amateur astronomy, meteorology, radio astronomy, and the promotion of science education.
+The facility is publicly accessible during one of the many frequent open evenings (and open days during Summer) and is particularly ideal for families visiting the area whilst on holiday.

 Location has an observatory that is accessible to the public by prior arrangement or during public events.